Anaplastology Model, Presented by Jan De Cubber, CCE Zaventem, Belgium

 As there was a chance that the cancer could return, many treatment options that would be considered if the damage was caused by trauma, such as a face transplant, were out of the question.
 The one option remaining was anaplastology, a procedure involving talented craftsmen who use silicon to recreate ears, noses, and eye sockets for people suffering birth defects, trauma, or cancer.
-Taking on this case was Jan De Cubber, an anaplastologist with more than 25-years experience, an international reputation as an expert in his field (affectionately known as the “grandfather“ of prosthetics), and 5 patents to his name.
+Taking on this case was Jan De Cubber, an Anaplastologist with more than 25 years of experience, an international reputation as an expert in his field (affectionately known as the “grandfather“ of prosthetics), and five patents to his name.

 Next, a mirror effect was once again used to create the patient’s missing soft tissue.
 Since 3D printing the entire structure would not achieve the highly realistic results required, it was instead used to help Jan De Cubber by making his work easier to prepare and complete.
-Clinical engineers offset the mirrored imaged by a fixed amount so that Jan De Cubber knew exactly how much silicone needed to be applied in order to create the prosthetic, taking time-consuming guess-work out of the process.
-Furthermore, the 3D printed section of the prosthetic gave Jan De Cubber the support and shape needed to achieve the amazing results seen above.
+Clinical engineers offset the mirrored image by a fixed amount so that Jan De Cubber knew exactly how much silicone needed to be applied in order to create the prosthetic, taking time-consuming guesswork out of the process.
+Furthermore, the 3D-printed section of the prosthetic gave Jan De Cubber the support and shape needed to achieve the amazing results seen above.

 In the end, the patient in this case was unable to receive the treatment planned for him because his cancer returned.
 However, the team involved in the planning decided to go ahead with the procedure and create a demo model* in order to show others the incredible results that can be achieved when talent, experience, and technology are combined so well.